Suburb overview

 • Traffic can build during peak hours, especially on arterial roads.

 With 14,584 residents, Prospect is one of South Australia's more populous suburbs — roughly 3.9× the state median of 3,699 — giving it a deep buyer and tenant pool that typically supports higher transaction volumes and shorter average days on market.
 Median household income of $104,052/year runs 29% above the South Australia suburb median of $80,964, indicating strong purchasing power and the type of demographic profile that tends to sustain premium property prices through market cycles.
-Rent of $350/week (79% coverage of the $1,929/month median mortgage) leaves a gap of roughly $412/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $530/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $2,297/month — about 119% of the $1,929/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 5 km from the Adelaide CBD, Prospect sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.

 Middle-ring locations like this one historically reward patient holders — focus on homes near catchment-zone schools and major transport.
-Local rents consume roughly 17% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 17% of household income — a dated but useful sanity check on tenant affordability.

 How Prospect stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Prospect sits above the state median; negative means below.